2:ii undergraduate degree (or equivalent) in a related subject.

 This course will appeal to you if you wish to develop the versatility and depth of knowledge to deal with new and unusual challenges across a wide range of disciplines within engineering and beyond.
 The programme consists of five core modules including essential advanced level aspects of solid and fluid mechanics, precision engineering, modelling and simulation.

-You can tailor the course to your interests through your individual project and by choosing three optional modules drawing in subjects such as biomechanics, heat transfer, renewable energy, energy storage technologies, mathematical and computational modelling, or further advanced fluid dynamics.
+You can tailor the course to your interests through your individual project and by choosing three optional modules drawing in subjects such as Fuel Cells and Energy Storage, Heat Transfer Theory and Design, Mathematical and Computational Modelling, Renewable Energy as well as further advanced Fluid Dynamics.
 Along the way you’ll develop skills in the understanding and modelling of a range of complex systems.

 You’ll be based within a forward-thinking learning environment addressing industry focused research activities.
 Our activities include: automotive systems; biomedical engineering; solid and fluid mechanics; electrical and thermal energy systems, energy conversion and storage, and sustainable cities.